siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 That result is strange enough to have encouraged the operational dogma that a photon interferes only with itself.
 Mathematically, amplitudes add linearly and the observable load is quadratic in the total field.
-Physically, the same total energy is being concentrated by overlap rather than created by it.
+Physically, the contracting agent is the strengthened tangential closure of the same field, while the same total energy is being concentrated rather than created.

 The overlap itself is the effect.